Leaflet/Leaflet/docs/examples/quick-start/index.md

 Try clicking on our objects.
 The `bindPopup` method attaches a popup with the specified HTML content to your marker so the popup appears when you click on the object, and the `openPopup` method (for markers only) immediately opens the attached popup.

+Note that popup content is rendered as HTML, so don't pass untrusted user input to it directly.

 You can also use popups as layers (when you need something more than attaching a popup to an object):

 ```javascript